What are strength-based interview questions?

-The philosophy behind a strength based interview is that by honing in on candidates’ strengths, interviews are a more positive experience and candidates will be happier in the role is matched to what they like doing.
+The philosophy behind a strength-based interview is that by honing in on candidates’ strengths, interviews are a more positive experience and candidates will be happier if the role is matched to what they like doing.

 - What do you like to do in your spare time?

 - How do you stay motivated?

 - How would your close friends describe you?

 Scenario-based questions present candidates with hypothetical situations.
 Situational questions are common in interviews, as they allow employers to explore a candidate’s background.
 They also offer an insight into how a candidate would respond in certain real-life situations if they were successful in the recruitment process.
 However, in strength-based interviews these questions tend to be more general so candidates can draw on experiences outside of the workplace.
 For instance:

 - Talk about a time when you were faced with a problem you’d never encountered before and how you handled it.

 - Have you ever had to complete a task with someone difficult to work with?

 - Tell us about a time you made a mistake, how you dealt with it and what you learned.

 Candidates will often hedge their bets by offering neutral answers to interview questions.
 Regardless of a candidate’s experience, employers want specific (and unique) examples of what that person can bring to the role.
 Single-response questions have a limited number of answers for candidates to choose from, and they also will need to justify their choice.
 Examples of single-response questions include: